django/asgiref/specs/www.rst

 * ``code`` (*int*) -- The WebSocket close code, as per the WebSocket spec.

-Close
+Close - ``send`` event
-'''''
+''''''''''''''''''''''

-Tells the server to close the connection.
+Sent by the application to tell the server to close the connection.

 If this is sent before the socket is accepted, the server must close the connection with a HTTP 403 error code